From Unstructured Data to Demand Counterfactuals: Theory and Practice

 Here we investigate whether applying our bias correction method and diagnostics helps better capture substitution patterns.
 We use the approach from Section \ref{sec: exog prices} since we have individual-level data and prices are randomized, so endogeneity is not a concern.
 We focus on the ability of different models to correctly predict the closest substitute for any given book.
 The second choice data give us a direct measure of this: for a given book A, its closest substitute is the book that most people switch to when A is removed from the choice set.

-We note that this exercise sets a high bar for our approach.
-Unlike in a simulation, the demand model might be misspecified even if the proxies are correctly specified.
-For instance, the model assumes a normal distribution for the random coefficients but the true distribution of preference heterogeneity might be different.
-As a result, this exercise tests whether our approach works well even in cases where all assumptions needed for the theoretical results might not hold exactly.
-Further, by looking at substitution patterns in response to product removals that are not part of the estimation data, this provides a direct test of the model's ability to correctly predict counterfactuals.
+By looking at substitution patterns in response to product removals that are not part of the estimation data, this exercise provides a direct test of the model's ability to predict counterfactuals.
+Further, unlike in simulations, the demand model might be misspecified even if the proxies perfectly capture the dimensions of differentiation.
+For instance, the model assumes a normal distribution for the random coefficients but preference heterogeneity may take a different form.
+As a result, this exercise tests whether our approach works well even in cases where all assumptions needed for the theoretical results might not hold.
+This sets a high bar for our approach.